-Key audit matter How our audit addressed the matter IMPAIRMENT OF INTANGIBLE ASSETS Refer to Note 4 and 12: Intangible Assets The Group acquired 100% of the issued shares in HCDI Holdings Limited ('HCD') in April 2017, upon which goodwill and intellectual property were recognised in the Group's consolidated statement of financial position with a carrying value of \$3,282,899 and \$663,218 respectively.
-The Group recognised \$2,156,902 impairment expense in the consolidated statement of profit or loss and other comprehensive income for the year ended 31 December 2021.
-Goodwill of \$1,125,997 and intellectual property of \$663,218 remains in the consolidated statement of financial position at 31 December 2021.
-The directors assessed the goodwill and intellectual property for impairment at 31 December 2021.
+Key audit matter How our audit addressed the matter IMPAIRMENT OF INTANGIBLE ASSETS Refer to Note 4 and 12: Intangible Assets The Group acquired 100% of the issued shares in HCDI Holdings Limited ('HCD') in April 2017, which resulted in goodwill and intellectual property being recognised in the Group's consolidated statement of financial position.
+At 31 December 2022, goodwill of \$1,125,997 and intellectual property of \$663,218 is recognised in the consolidated statement of financial position.
+The directors assessed the goodwill and intellectual property for impairment at 31 December 2022.
 As disclosed in Note 4 to the financial report, the assessment of the impairment of the Group's goodwill and intellectual property incorporated key estimates and judgements.
-As these balances constitute 46% of the total assets of the Group and the use of key estimates and judgments in the assessment of any potential impairment, this is a key area of audit focus.
-Our procedures included, amongst others: Understanding and evaluating the design and operating effectiveness of the controls pertaining to goodwill and intellectual property; Assessing management's determination of the Group's Cash Generating Units ("CGUs") based on our understanding of the Group's business and internal reporting; Evaluating management's impairment assessment of goodwill and other identifiable intangible assets by challenging the key inputs and assumptions used by management; Challenging the appropriateness of the market approach (fair value less costs of disposal) valuation method used to determine the fair value in accordance with AASB 13 Fair Value; Assessing the carrying value of the Group's CGU to which goodwill and intellectual property have been allocated with regard to the Group's enterprise value at 31 December 2021; and Assessing the adequacy of the Group's disclosures and impairment assessment methodology disclosed in note 4 and 12 to the financial report.
+As these balances constitute 48% of the total assets of the Group and the use of key estimates and judgments in the assessment of any potential impairment, this is a key area of audit focus.
+Our procedures included, amongst others: Understanding and evaluating the design and implementation of the controls pertaining to goodwill and intellectual property; Assessing management's determination of the Group's Cash Generating Units ("CGUs") based on our understanding of the Group's business and internal reporting; Evaluating management's impairment assessment of goodwill and other identifiable intangible assets by challenging the key inputs and assumptions used by management; Challenging the appropriateness of the marke approach (fair value less costs of disposal) valuation method used to determine the fair value in accordance with AASB 13 Fair Value Assessing the carrying value of the Group's CGU to which goodwill and intellectual property have been allocated with regard to the Group's enterprise value at 31 December 2022; and Assessing the adequacy of the Group's disclosures and impairment assessment methodology disclosed in note 4 and 12 to the financial report.